lindduncoding/transformer-nol/README.md

 - Fast-Forward Network: all the layers needed for the transformer "training".
 - Transformer: the transformer decoder block itself.

-More info in the report file (coming soon).
+More info in the report file.

 ## Credits